the-abra/RQM/SECURITY.md

 ## 2. Scope

-This policy applies to all code, documentation, and tools maintained as part of the [Project Name].
+This policy applies to all code, documentation, and tools maintained as part of the Rust QEMU Manager.
 It is relevant to contributors, maintainers, users, and any third-party stakeholders.
 ## 3. Security Principles

   **Transparency**: Ensure openness regarding security practices and responses.<br>